 For special cases (like members aged 60 to 64, SSS employees, underground mineworkers, etc.), the SSS requires additional supporting documents.

 SSS retiree-members have two options when filing for a retirement claim: over-the-counter application and online application using the My.SSS portal.

 If you’ll apply personally or through a representative, submit all your document requirements at the nearest SSS branch.

 If you’re registered with the SSS Member Portal, here are the things you need to know before you apply for your SSS retirement benefit.

-You can apply online via the My.SSS portal only if you’re filing for technical retirement claim.
+You can apply online via the My.SSS portal only if you’re filing for a technical retirement claim.
 You’re qualified for technical retirement if you’re at least 65 years old, employed or not.
 The SSS also requires the following conditions before you can apply online:

-Retirees can file an online application for technical retirement within six months before retirement date.
+Retirees can file an online application for technical retirement within six months before the retirement date.
 The SSS benefit payment will be done on the actual retirement date.